 As a student of Moscow State University of Culture and Arts I went to many different parts of Russia such as Tver, Smolensk and Belgorod to collect Russian folklore.
 Songs, melodies, lyrics and tunes change from village to village, even those as close as couple of miles apart.
 In folklore expeditions I have recorded over 100 hours of Russian folk songs, tunes, and lyrics.
 Many of those songs are used in the program of ensemble "Barynya".

 Before graduation Misha (Mikhail Smirnov) was a soloist/choirmaster at vocal semi-professional group "Moskovia" (Moscow, Russia), director Valery Kuzmich Nesterov.
-Formal education - Moscow State Academy of Culture and Arts.
-Master's Degree in Russian folk chorus conducting.
+He has received his formal education master degree in in Russian folk chorus conducting at the Moscow State Academy of Culture and Arts.

 I was in the Service for two years, from November 1984 to November 1986.
 It was the most difficult time of my life.
 I still remeber taste of food and smell of the KAZARMA where soldiers sleep.
 Among other responsibilities I was director of soldier's ensemble "Impuls" and also playing tuba in Russian Army Military Orchestra.

 The Moscow Boys Chorus was my school.
 It was located in the center of Moscow, next to Pushkin's Square.